Meal Planning for Surfing: What You Should Be Eating for a Great Beach Body

 - Whole grain bread

 Proteins help develop, maintain and repair hard-working muscles.
-Around 12 to 20 percent of your calorie needs should come from proteins, which are particularly important after a workout.
-Here are some examples:
+Around 12 to 20 percent of your calorie intake should come from proteins, which are particularly important after a workout.
+Here are some examples of protein-rich foods:

 - Lean meat

-Protein powder is a great source of easily digestible and fast-release energy that is worth adding to your surfing diet.
+Protein powder is a great source of easily digestible and fast-release energy that you can add to your diet.

-I know, you’re aiming for the perfect beach body.
-But that doesn’t mean you have to skip fats.
 Between 15 to 30 percent of your calories should come from healthy fats.
 Any less than 15 percent that can have a negative impact on your performance.
-Here are some healthy fats you should include in your meals:
+Here are some examples of high-fat foods you can add to your meals:

 When you eat is just as important as what you eat